 Hong Kong's Latest Foreign Currency Reserve Assets Figures Released

-The Hong Kong Monetary Authority (HKMA) announced today (Thursday) that the official foreign currency reserve assets of Hong Kong amounted to US$272.5 billion as at the end of March 2011 (end-February 2011: US$272.7 billion) (Table 1).
-There were no unsettled forward contracts as at end of March and end of February.
+The Hong Kong Monetary Authority (HKMA) announced today (Friday) that the official foreign currency reserve assets of Hong Kong amounted to US$160.3 billion at the end of February 2008 (end-January 2008: US$159.9 billion) (Table 1).

-Hong Kong is the world's tenth largest holder of foreign currency reserves based on the latest published figures, after Mainland China, Japan, Russia, Saudi Arabia, Taiwan, Brazil, India, Korea and Switzerland (Table 2).
+Hong Kong is the world's ninth largest holder of foreign currency reserves based on the latest published figures, after Mainland China, Japan, Russia, India, Taiwan, Korea, Brazil and Singapore (Table 2).

-The total foreign currency reserve assets of US$272.5 billion represent about nine times the currency in circulation or 55% of Hong Kong dollar M3.
+The total foreign currency reserve assets of US$160.3 billion represent about seven times the currency in circulation or 38% of Hong Kong dollar M3.

 Hong Kong Monetary Authority

 7 March 2008

 At present, four press releases relating to the Exchange Fund's data are issued by the HKMA each month.
 Three of these releases are issued to disseminate monetary data in accordance with the International Monetary Fund's Special Data Dissemination Standard (SDDS).
 The fourth press release, on the Exchange Fund's Abridged Balance Sheet and Currency Board Account, is made in accordance with the HKMA's policy of maintaining a high level of transparency.
 For the month of March 2008, the scheduled dates for issuing the press releases are as follows: